Got a lot of compliments on them. Very easy to grow and care for.

 |Ships Year Round|

 These flowers are easily used as cut flowers and show well.
-These plants are native wildflowers that make a beautiful backdrop to lower growing as well as shorter stemmed flowers.
-Their beautiful blue color makes a statement that is especially suited for more massive arrangements of herbs such as centerpieces.
+These plants are native wildflowers that make a beautiful backdrop to lower growth as well as shorter stemmed flowers.
+Their brilliant blue color makes a statement that is especially suited for more massive arrangements of herbs such as centerpieces.